How can I make the most out of one day in London?

 Make the most of your day in London

 There are plenty of long-running musicals and plays that have entertained audiences for decades.
-The amount of shows in the West End can make choosing a production a struggle.
-If you’re looking for inspiration, why not take a trip to the longest running musical in the West End?
+The number of shows in the West End can make choosing a production a struggle.

 If you don’t want to spend an evening on the barricade, then there are other West End productions which have run for over 30 years.
 Enjoy the lush atmosphere at The Phantom of the Opera with a soundtrack including “All I Ask” and “The Music of the Night”.